-Easter Day has ended.
+Easter Sunday has ended.
 Now What?
 The octave of Easter comprises the eight days which stretch from the first to the second Sunday.
 It is a way of prolonging the joy of the initial day.
 In a sense, every day of the Octave is like a little Sunday.
 There are 50 days of Easter from the first Sunday to Pentecost.
 It is characterized, above all, by the joy of glorified life and the victory over death expressed most fully in the great resounding cry of the Christian

-What did the Deacon chant at the beginning of the Easter Vigil?
+What did the Priest chant at the beginning of the Easter Vigil?
 That was The Exsultet: The Proclamation of Easter

 Questions and answers on the Paschal Triduum.
 A very informative version of questions and answers from 1998 (some issues have been changed since then) may be found in "The Lent, Triduum, and Easter Answer Book: Ml Answers the 101 Most-Asked Questions" authored by Rev. Paul J. Niemann.
-Copies are also available in the parish library.
+A copy is also available in the parish library.